Welcome To The Weight lifting Diet And Nutrition Article

 Simple carbs: can come from different

-sources, refined flours and sugars meaning: candy, cookies, cakes, pies and
+sources, such as: refined flours or sugars, meaning: candy, cookies, cakes, pie, pastry, etc.

 Simple carbs: can also come from